 Creating or Editing a Database Connection

-To configure a new database connection, within the Connectors filter, click the database connector block:
+To configure a new Database connection, use the Show dropdown to filter on Connectors, and then click the Database connector block:

-To configure an existing database connection, within the Endpoints filter, double-click the database connection block:
+To configure an existing Database connection, use the Show dropdown to filter on Endpoints, and then double-click the Database connection block:

-This will open a configuration screen for the database connection, covered next.
+These open the configuration screen for the Database connection, covered next.

 Configuring a Database Connection